-MEN'S STUDIES units, Semester 1 ms 1.1 Why equality is a raw deal for blokes.
-The soft-furnishing MS 2.1 conspiracy.
-This has nothing to do with my father.
-MS 3.1 Ms 4.1 Shut up, just shut up a.
+a.
 The false imputations of this disparaging part of her article were that the "Males and the Law" section advocated against equality of opportunity for females, was the result of some psychological problems with father figures and the section would be taught as a dialectic in which females were muzzled.
 Once again, the section simply presented a summary of the history of the law concerning the discrimination of both sexes.
-It did not advocate against the rights of either sex, was the result of an offer from an official at the University, and what dialectic discussions would ensue would be open as in Plato's Republic.
+It did not advocate against the rights of either sex.
+The section was the result of an offer from an official at the University, and what dialectic discussions ensued would be open as in Plato's Republic.

-183. Also McNeilage published:
+172. Also McNeilage published:

-National Union of Students president Deanna Taylor said . . .
-'It's a slippery slope once you open the door to people with these views and give them a platform ... it's not long before proposals like the ones that were rejected actually get approved,' she said.

 a.
+"National Union of Students president Deanna Taylor said 'It's a slippery slope once you open the door to people with these views and give them a platform

+- ... it's not long before proposals like the ones that were rejected actually get approved,' she said." - b.
 The false imputation here was that the content of the "Males and the Law" course was so horrendous that college students should be prevented from hearing about how the law has treated the sexes over the past 250 years.
 Sounds just like the rewriting of history by Oceania's Ministry of Truth in George Orwell's 1984, anything that came out of that Ministry was as false as McNeilage's publication.